BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Dynamic Storage

-Dynamic objects are objects that you have manual control over when they
+*Dynamic objects* are objects that you have manual control over when their lives begin and end.

+To create a dynamic object, use the `new` keyword followed by the variable type, optionally followed by a curly brace
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMTk5MDY4NywtNzU3NDU2MDE2LC0xMj
+eyJoaXN0b3J5IjpbLTI2MTUwOTgwNywtNzU3NDU2MDE2LC0xMj
 AzODc0ODUzLC0xNDI2MzA2ODk0LC02OTU0NjY3OTYsLTk5MTQ5
 MzQyLDEzMjA4NzE1NTAsLTE1NjYzMjc4ODcsLTE4NTM2NzI4Mj
 UsMTMwMzg2MDE2MywtNjA2NjA5NTM5LDg0ODg3ODQ0OSwtNTU0